Asymptotic approximations for stationary distributions of many-server queues with abandonment: The limit of scaled stationary distributions

-In order to prove this result, we first show in Section \ref{sec:tight} that the sequence $\{(\fxns,\fmeasns,\frenegns),\ N\in \N\}$ is tight.
-Then, in Section \ref{sec:subconv}, we prove (\ref{Sdconv}) by showing that the weak limit of every convergent subsequence must be an invariant state and using the fact that there is a unique invariant state.
-For both these results, for each $N \in \N$, we will find it convenient to define \be \fyn=(\fen,\fxn,\fmeasn,\frenegn) \ee to be the fluid-scaled process for the $N$-server queue with abandonment associated with the initial condition $\fyn(0)=(\fen,\fxns,\fmeasns,\frenegns)$, where $\fen$ is the fluid scaled stationary renewal process determined from the backward recurrence time process $\ren$ with initial distribution $\overline{\alpha}_{E,*}^{(N)}$.
-Let $\fqn,\ \frn,\ \fkn$ be the associated fluid-scaled auxiliary processes described in Section \ref{sec:repdyn}.
+We first show in Section \ref{sectight} that the sequence $\{(\fxns,\fmeasns,\frenegns), N\in\N\}$ is tight.
+Then, in Section \ref{secsubconv}, we show that (without imposing Assumption~\ref{ass-unique}) the weak limit of every convergent subsequence must almost surely be an invariant state.
+When there is a unique invariant state, this proves~(\ref{Sdconv}).
+Note that the method of proof does not explicitly require that the stationary distribution for each $N$-server queue be unique.
+For each $N \in\N$, recall the definition given in (\ref{fl-scaling}) of the fluid-scaled state process